 Here are the materials you can use to implement the BP-Rating BP.

 - The raiting_website_validation recording that can be opened in WorkFusion Studio and published to Control Tower

 - The raiting_website_scraping recording that can be opened in WorkFusion Studio and published to Control Tower

 - The BP-Rating package that can be imported into Control Tower as a ready business process (BP)

 - The Input data file

 The recording has been created using RPA Express 2.0.3.
-Thus, you will need to have version 2.0.3 or later installed on your machine to open the recordings.

 Below, you can find the detailed guide on how to publish your recordings to Control Tower and create a BP step by step.

 Publishing Recording to Control Tower